How I approach storytelling

 The ruined city smoldered around Lucy.
 She choked back the smoke as she ran into a burning building to save her trapped friend, Marcy.
 Marcy carried the secret plans to destroy the alien spaceship.
 Without those plans, humanity is doomed.

 Boom, there's a story here.
 The world, or at least the character's part of it, is destroyed, presumably by evil aliens.
-Marcy carries the plans that will save everyone but she's trapped in the burning rubble and it's up to her friend Lucy to save her.
+Marcy carries the plans that will save everyone but she's trapped in the burning rubble and it's up to her friend Lucy to rescue her.

 None of that is to say an author must reveal everything.
 There can be smaller stakes in a chapter that lead up to a bigger reveal.
 The point is to give the reader something to latch on to and keep them hooked.
 In my example, the reader forms questions that require further reading.
 Do Lucy and Marcy escape?
 Are they able to secure the plans?
 Do they beat back the aliens?